Walid-Ahmed/imageclassifierSuite/README.md

 <h1 id="multiclassimageclassifier">III-Train a binary/multiclass image classifier using flow from data</h1>

-The script   trainClassifier_flow_from_data.py   can be used to train a binary classifier or a multi classifier.
+The script   trainClassifier_flow_from_data.py   can be used to train a binary classifier or a multi class classifier.

 You can run it as follows